ggerganov/llama.cpp/examples/server/README.md

 # llama.cpp/example/server

-This example demonstrates a simple HTTP API server and a simple web front end and a simple web front end to interact with llama.cpp.
+This example demonstrates a simple HTTP API server and a simple web front end to interact with llama.cpp.

 Command line options: